galenwilkerson/Functional-Percolation/README.md

 This paper introduces the concept of **functional percolation**:

-> A phase transition in which networks gain the ability to support persistent, structured functional responses.
+> A phase transition in which networks gain the ability to support structured functional responses over non-zero coherence timescales.

 It reframes criticality not just as a structural phenomenon (giant components), but as a **functional transition** where: